Planetboredom

 QH2.com formerly Planetboredom.net is a website which has its roots in Toronto, Ontario, Canada.
 Launched in the late 1990s, it was owned by Ben Lovatt.

 Planetboredom.net allowed its users to submit short movies, games, pictures and view submissions from other users.
 The website is home to the Bored community, boredomforums.com, and is the most popular part of the website.
 In 2006 a point system was added which makes it possible for active members to win prizes.
 The site had almost 7000 registered users.

-SmashMyiPod can be considered PlanetBoredom's claim to fame.